maliksalman/kubernetes-vagrant-cluster/README.md

 ### Creating a cluster

-By default create a cluster with one master, one etcd, and one worker node.
-Each worker node is configured with 1024MB of memory and 1 virtual CPU.
+By default, the following creates a cluster with one master, one etcd, and one worker node.
+The master node is configuerd with 2GB or memory and 1 virtual CPU.
+The worker node is configured with 1GB of memory and 1 virtual CPU.

 ```
 ./create-cluster.sh
 ```

 Number of worker nodes and other attributes can be configured via enviornment variables.
-For example to run with 2 worker nodes each with 2048MB memory and 2 virtual CPUs, run the following:
+For example, to run with 2 worker nodes each with 2GB memory and 2 virtual CPUs, run the following:

 ```
 export BOOTKUBE_WORKER_COUNT=2